 Spreader beams (spreader bars / lifting spreaders) consist a long bar that serves to keep two sling apart from the lifting distance.
 It is designed with two lifting eyes at the top of the beam to the legs of a chain belt convert the lifting loads into compressive forces in the bar, and tensile forces in the slings.

 Because material is used in an efficient way, spreaders are often lighter in weight, easier to design and cheaper than lifting beams.
 Another advantage is that the spreader bar is easily made adjustable in length to accommodate a range of lift spreads.

 A disadvantage is the required space above the bar, which results sometimes in a loss of lift height.

 Find out more about spreaders

 On the other hand, lifting beams consist a long beam that serves the lifting load into a bending moment through the beam.
 It is a simple design with one lifting eye on the beam’s topside for connecting the crane.
 Under the beam are two (or more) slugs attached to and support the load via hook or sling.

 The main advantage of lifting beams is the less required space above the beam to implement the lift.
 That’s why lifting beams are suitable for shorter span and lighter lifts in smaller environment.

 Read also Why you should choose for a Lifting Beam

-How to choose between a Spreader Bar or Lifting beam
+How to choose between a Spreader Bar vs. Lifting beam

 Ask yourself the following questions: